ROBIN SCOTT INTERVIEWED BY JONAS WÅRSTAD

 [There are no unreleased tracks or versions from these LP sessions.]

-'Woman Make Man': Like Rex Harrison said it's true!
+" 'Woman Make Man': Like Rex Harrison said it's true!
 'Moderne Man/Satisfy Your Lust': I saw saw the eighties in my crystal ball!
 'Made in Munich': Disco!
 'Moonlight and Muzak': The corporate romance.
 'That's the Way the Money Goes': Like champagne it goes to the head.
 'Cowboys and Indians': A country boy at heart.
-'Unite Your Nation': Sixties idealism!
+'Unite Your Nation': Sixties idealism!" [interview by JW 1997]

 "This track was written as a result of his experiences in the US, where he came into contact with the Muzak organisation, which he describes as 'a very weird experience.
 There were all these white collar workers conscientously putting together music with the precision of chemists.
 Way before Eno was doing it, these guys were doing it for real.
 They were preoccupied with the pace of workers in factories, and how to maximise efficiency.'
 That was the motivation behind 'Moonlight and Muzak', which was a UK top 40 hit." [from John Tobler' liner notes in 1996 Best of M CD]